Keyboard shortcuts

 Facilitator Client

-The facilitator client (server/src/facilitator_client.rs) is responsible for communicating with a remote x402 facilitator service.
+The facilitator client (server/src/payment/facilitator_client.rs) is responsible for communicating with a remote x402 facilitator service.
 It handles the HTTP details so the rest of the server can verify and settle payments through simple function calls.

 What is a Facilitator?